a2937/Data-Persistence-Project/README.md

 ## Getting Started

-Clone the Github repo using ssh and open up the project in Unity
+Clone the Github repo using ssh and open up the project in Unity.

 ### Prerequisites